bambloo/learning/git/basic.md

 |--committer        |Only show commits in which the committer entry matches the specified string.
 |--grep             |Only show commits with a commit message containing the string.
 |-S                 |Only show commits adding or removing code matching the string.

+# Restore Modification

+Commit Forgotten Files:

+    $ git commit -m "commit message"
+    $ git add forgotten_file
+    $ git commit --amend

+Unstaging a Staged File:

+    $ git restore --staged README.md

+Unmodifying a Modified File

+    $ git restore README.md

+# Git Reset

+`git reset` is a useful tool in version control.
+It's target is to change the state of current HEAD ref.

+* `git reset --soft [commit]` means remove all commits after {commit}, while modification caches in commits were held.
+* `git reset --mixed [commit]` means remove all commits and modification caches after {commit}.
+* `git reset --hard [commit]` means all commits and modification index will be cleaned, even the newly modified working directory files.

+Let's test it:

+    echo "a.txt" > a.txt
+    git add "a.txt"
+    git commit -m "a.txt"

+    echo "b.txt" > b.txt
+    git add "b.txt"
+    git commit -m "b.txt"

+after `git reset --soft 2e1de6d22663c49c9bb86dc28b6f2229dab3a71e`:

+    $ git status .
+    On branch master
+    Your branch is based on 'origin/master', but the upstream is gone.
+    (use "git branch --unset-upstream" to fixup)

+    Changes to be committed:
+    (use "git restore --staged <file>..." to unstage) new file:   b.txt

+after `git reset --mixed 2e1de6d22663c49c9bb86dc28b6f2229dab3a71e`:

+    $ git status .
+    On branch master
+    Your branch is based on 'origin/master', but the upstream is gone.
+    (use "git branch --unset-upstream" to fixup)

+    Untracked files:
+    (use "git add <file>..." to include in what will be committed) b.txt

+    nothing added to commit but untracked files present (use "git add" to track)

+after `git reset --hard 2e1de6d22663c49c9bb86dc28b6f2229dab3a71e`, b.txt(tracked) in working directory is removed.